shadezer0/TinkerMachine/content/log.md

 **Podcasts**
 - Self-Hosted
 - 99 Percent Invisible
-- Welcome to NightVale
+- Welcome to Night Vale

 **Music**
-Listening to a lot of Prog metal on Spotify's "Progressive Metal" playlist.
+Listening to a lot on Spotify's Progressive Metal playlist.
 Stumbled upon Eastern High and I absolutely love their album "Garden of Heathens".
 Other notable song mentions include:
 - The Tower of Cosmic Nihility, IOTUNN
 - Slow Violence, Caligula's Horse
 - Katabasis, Persephone